Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Number of Drip Spouts

 Don’t buy a super-automatic to learn espresso: If you’re investing in an espresso machine and want to actually learn how to make a good cup of the stuff, semi-automatic is the way to go.
-Super-automatics don’t have any “manual” mode you can turn on with the flip of a switch, but some semi-automatics can go super-auto if you set them up right.
-For the budding barista, only a semi-automatic will do.
+Super-automatic machines don’t have any “manual” mode you can turn on with the flip of a switch, but some semi-automatics can go super-auto if you set them upright.
+For the budding barista, only a semi-automatic coffee maker will do.

 In the war of which best home espresso will be the best fit for you, it all comes down to how much you love coffee and the amount of time you have to devote to it every day.